BstLabs/medium-articles/how_to_convert_python_functions/article.md

 qr-code green-badge generate - v3.0
 ```

-DynaCLI detects `generate.py` file and the `generate` function in it.
+DynaCLI detects `generate.py` and the `generate` function in it.
 Only public names are exposed by the CLI and the function docstring is used to register the help message.

 Here, we would like to stress that, with DynaCLI, there is no need to begin writing things from scratch and redo the whole code.
 All you need is to import already existing functionality to an intermediate representation as we did with `generate.py` and register it in the CLI.
 This effectively conforms to the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), where your original code is closed to modification but is open to being extended via CLI.